Michkov delivers in first Philly performance, Flyers pick up preseason win

 "Right away on the rope skate, it was impressive," Thompson said after morning skate Thursday.
 "My gosh, he might be the fastest player on the ice for us right now and his acceleration, his first three steps, are incredible.
 But he also has really good conditioning, so he floats on the ice.
 His speed can be deceptive I think for the opposition, it gives him opportunities.
 But he is very well conditioned for somebody who just turned 18 years old, which is impressive."

 Thompson said the Flyers would keep a close eye on if there was a falloff at all in Luchanko's performance.
-In his second preseason game Thursday night, Luchanko didn't make a ton of things happen offensively but showed his ability to kill penalties.
+In his second preseason game, Luchanko didn't make a ton of things happen offensively but showed his ability to kill penalties.

+"He's a really smart player for his age and his experience," Konecny said.
+"Obviously like anyone tonight, I'm sure he's going to look back and be bummed about a few different things, which we all are.
+For him, I just hope he looks at it as like we had a lot of good opportunities tonight and he did his job to probably be noticed again.
+He's playing well.
+I like the kid."

-• Samuel Ersson made his first appearance of the preseason and was real sharp, stopping all 36 shots he faced.
+• Ersson made his first appearance of the preseason and was real sharp, stopping all 37 shots he faced.

+"I thought it was a great confidence-builder for him," Thompson said.
+"A really important game, in my opinion, just to kind of get a steady footing for himself in the crease."

 The soon-to-be 25-year-old is entering his first full season as the Flyers' No. 1 netminder.